 ediGogy Skills Hubs

-Our learning communities – ediGogy Skills Hubs – are based on a completely different way of constructing learning whose objective is to create local economic inclusive growth models.
+Our learning communities – ediGogy Skills Hubs – are a completely different way of constructing learning to create local economic inclusive growth models.

 They are independent (though not necessarily private), as we favour public-private partnerships between investors, property developers, local government, and industry.